null

 compostable-tea-packaging-1.jpg

 From the Hubei province in China, this organic tea is produced at high elevations and is also known as Green Jade and Jade Cloud.
-With dark green, needle-like leaves that are finely rolled, this organic and Fair Trade Certified tea has a light-bodied brew with low astringency, a slight sweetness, a kelp-like vegetal quality and a lingering, pleasant aftertaste.
-Its unique sweetness is unlike other grades of Chinese green tea such as Mao Feng which are also needle-like in appearance.
+With dark green, needle-like leaves that are finely rolled, this organic green tea delivers a bright, light-bodied brew with low astringency.
+The liquor features a slight sweetness, a kelp-like vegetal quality and a lingering, pleasant aftertaste.
+Its unique sweetness is unlike other grades of Chinese green tea, such as Mao Feng, which are also needle-like in appearance.

 Ingredients: organic Chinese green tea